Abstract

 Bacterial growth and plating

-OP50 for seeding HG growth plates prior to training was grown at room temperature (2 days) without aeration and used fresh or stored at 4°C for up to 1 month or grown at 37°C with aeration for 16-22 hours and used fresh, either at stationary concentration or diluted to OD 1.0.
+For the choice assay, OP50 for seeding HG growth plates prior to training was grown at room temperature (2 days) without aeration and used fresh or stored at 4°C for up to 1 month.
 Seeded HG plates were incubated at RT for 2-4 days before use or incubated for 2-4 days and stored at 4°C for up to 14 days.
-No significant difference in subsequent results was observed.
 Only freshly grown OP50 (37°C with aeration, 16-22 hours) was used for aversion training and choice plates and was used at growth density or diluted in LB to OD 1.0.
-Dilution of OP50 had no discernable effect on either training P0 animals or choice plate assays performed on P0 and F1 animals.
-For the daf-7p::gfp ASI experiments, we used either OP50 grown as above or at room temperature without aeration for growth and training plates, again without effect on the results (Figure 2, Figure S2, and Table S1).
+For the daf-7p::gfp ASI experiments, we used OP50 grown either at 37°C with aeration and diluted to 1.0 OD/ml or at room temperature without aeration for growth and training plates (see Table S1), again without effect on the results (Table S1, Figure 2, and Figure S2).
 PA14 for seeding training plates for both the avoidance assay and daf-7p::gfp ASI experiments and for preparation of choice assay plates was grown for 14-19 hours at 37°C with aeration and diluted to OD 0.5 or 1.0 in LB broth before plating.
-The length of PA14 growth had no discernable effect on pathogenicity (Figure S3).
+Whether PA14 cultures were grown for 14 or 18 hours had no discernable effect on pathogenicity (Figure S9).
 OP50 and PA14 seeded training plates and choice plates were incubated at 25°C for two days, and then equilibrated to room temperature before use.
 PA14 and OP50 training plates were incubated either in separate incubators and/or separate partially covered boxes within the same humidity controlled (<50% relative humidity) room during worm training.

 Worm growth and synchronization

 Wild-type (N2, FK181, QL296) and mutant worms (Table S5) were grown on NG or HG OP50 plates without starvation, crowding, or contamination for a minimum of three generations before hypochlorite treatment to obtain P0 embryos.
 Fresh hypochlorite solution was prepared immediately prior to each use.
-Adult worms were pelleted or allowed to settle (15 mL tube), resuspended in 5-10 mL of hypochlorite solution, and mixed continuously by nutating or vortexing, to minimize contact time with the hypochlorite solution.
-In some experiments as the adults were initially breaking open (~3-5 minutes) and the solution began to acquire a yellow tint, the worms and released embryos were pelleted, resuspended in fresh hypochlorite solution, and mixed for an additional 2-3 minutes, until less than 5% of adult body parts were visible.
-The embryos were pelleted and washed 4-5X in 5-15 mL of M9 buffer.
-The last M9 wash optionally contained 0.01% Triton X100 to inhibit embryos from sticking to the plastic.
-We note that the published protocols emphatically assert that worms must not be centrifuged immediately prior to bleach treatment and that bleach-treated embryos must be handled gently.
-Empirical evidence does not support this assertion as the adult worms bleached to prepare P0, F1, and F2 embryos for experiments 5.1 and 5.2 (Figure 3, Table S2) were treated gently or centrifuged and vortexed during bleaching respectively and showed no meaningful differences between the results.
+Adult worms were pelleted or allowed to settle (15 mL tube), resuspended in 5-10 mL of hypochlorite solution, and, to minimize contact time with the hypochlorite solution, mixed continuously by nutating or vortexing until less than 5% of the adult body parts were visible.
+In some experiments, as the adults were initially breaking open (∼3-5 minutes) and the solution began to acquire a yellow tint, the worms and released embryos were pelleted, resuspended in fresh hypochlorite solution, and mixed for an additional 2-3 minutes, until less than 5% of adult body parts were visible.
+The released embryos were pelleted and washed 4X in 5-10 mL of M9 buffer.
+In the ASI assays, the last M9 wash optionally contained 0.01% Triton X100 to inhibit embryos from sticking to the plastic.
+We note that the published protocols assert that worms must not be centrifuged immediately prior to bleach treatment and that bleach-treated embryos must be handled gently.
+Our results do not support this assertion, as the adult worms bleached to prepare P0, F1, and F2 embryos for experiments 4.1 and 4.2 (Figure 3, Table S2) were treated gently or centrifuged and vortexed during bleaching respectively and showed no meaningful differences between the results.

-In all experiments animals from one or several pooled training plates were treated as a single biological replicate, with a portion of the animals assayed and a portion used for propagation for the next generation.
-We note that experiments performed in parallel from independent training plates showed statistical variation (Figure 3, Table 2), thus using one set of training plates forassays and a separate set of training plates for propagation (Moore et al., 2021b) likely introduces uncontrolled variation.
+In all experiments, animals from one or several pooled training plates were treated as a single biological replicate, with a portion of the animals assayed and a portion used for propagation for the next generation.
+We note that experiments 5.1 and 5.2, which were performed in parallel using a homogenous starting population that was split and then trained and assayed in parallel, showed statistical variation (Figure 3, Table 2).

 Measuring daf-7p::gfp levels in ASI neurons